Trans-Siberian Railway: Post World War II

 The Trans-Siberian is a vital link to the Russian Far East.

+During the 1969 Sino-Soviet border conflict, the Soviet government saw the Trans-Siberian Railway's proximity to the China-Russia border as a vulnerability during wartime.

 A trainload of containers can be taken from Beijing to Hamburg, via the Trans-Mongolian and Trans-Siberian lines in as little as 15 days, but typical cargo transit times are usually significantly longer and typical cargo transit time from Japan to major destinations in European Russia was reported as around 25 days.

 According to a 2009 report, the best travel times for cargo block trains from Russia's Pacific ports to the western border (of Russia, or perhaps of Belarus) were around 12 days, with trains making around 900 km per day, at a maximum operating speed of 80 km/h.
 In early 2009; however, Russian Railways announced an ambitious "Trans-Siberian in Seven Days" plan.
 According to this plan, $11 billion will be invested over the next five years to make it possible for goods traffic to cover the same 9000 km distance in just seven days.
 The plan will involve increasing the cargo trains' speed to 90 km/h in 2010–2012, and, at least on some sections, to 100 km/h by 2015.
 At these speeds, goods trains will be able to cover 1500 km per day.